25 Proven Ways To Save Money Before Next Year

 Review all of your insurance policies to find potential savings opportunities.
 “Most of us get our life and homeowners insurance policies and just keep them on autopilot,” said Cruze.

 “Find an independent broker who can make the calls for you and get the best rates possible,” she said.
 “People who shop around on an annual basis to make sure they’re getting the best rates possible save an average of $500 per year.”
-So, you could possibly save an additional $167 over the next four months with this strategy.

 11. Get Rid of Monthly Subscriptions You Forgot About